rrichy/Advent-of-Code/readme.md

 > [Advent of Code](https://adventofcode.com/) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as a speed contest, interview prep, company training, university coursework,practice problems, or to challenge each other.

 This repo serves as a collection of my solutions for the puzzles in **Advent of Code**, made by [Eric Wastl](http://was.tl/).
 All my solutions are currently written in JavaScript and to be run via [NodeJS](https://nodejs.org/).
-I plan on answering all the puzzles in the future and write solutions in other language.
-Also, having an interactive page for each puzzles that shows my view of what is happenning in the puzzle.
+I plan on answering all the puzzles in the future and write solutions in other language, which will improve my coding in those language.
+Also, having an interactive page for each puzzles that shows my view of what is happenning in the puzzle will also improve my skills in HTML and CSS.

 ## 2020 Puzzles List